-Given the mission of St. Theresa School as an agent of Catholic Christian formation, the school will accept only those students whose parents demonstrate an understanding of the specifically Catholic nature of the school and a desire to participate in that mission.
-Since St. Theresa's is a parish school, it gives preference in application to families who are active members of Little Flower Parish.
-Some students may not be accepted because the school's educational program and facilities are not able to meet the needs of the child.
+Given the mission of St. Theresa School as an agent of Catholic Christian formation, the school will accept those students whose parents demonstrate an understanding of the specifically Catholic nature of the school and a desire to participate in that mission.
+Since St. Theresa’s is a parish school, it gives preference in application to families who have siblings in the school, who are alumni of the school and who are active members of Little Flower Parish.
+Some students may not be accepted because the school’s educational program and facilities are not able to meet the needs of the child.
 When the school cannot accept all applicants, those students not accepted are encouraged to enroll in the parish Religious Education classes (CCD).
 In matters of admission and registration, the Pastor and Principal decide the specific method of selecting students, and their decisions are final.

 According to Archdiocesan policy and the State of Florida, a child entering Pre-K 3 or Pre-K 4 must be 3 or 4 years old respectively on or before September 1st of that year.
 A child entering Kindergarten must be 5 years old before September 1st of that year.
 A child entering First Grade must be 6 years old on or before September 1st of that year.